 Being notified of your first acceptance will be so exciting!!
 You will want to get started right away but you will have to wait for yarn to arrive.
 Some companies will have you find your yarn but many will have the yarn they want you to use sent to you.
 Sometimes you keep the extra yarn, sometimes you have to send it back.
 There are so many variables when it comes to the different publications!
 Just read their guidelines and contract very carefully and you’ll do fine.

 So that’s about it – you start working once the yarn arrives and finish up your design before the deadline.
 Make sure you write down every last detail of how you create the design to write the pattern as you go.
 Most of the time I write the pattern on paper and go back at the end and type it, but now I have been trying to type it as I go.
 That way when I get to the end of the project I’m not like “argh… now I have to write the pattern!” because it’s already done!
 Especially once you start designing more complicated things like sweaters.

 Whew, so I know that is a LOT of information to take in.
 I know it can be really overwhelming, but how I wish I had known all of this when I started designing!!
 I’m working on an ecourse that shows exactly what I do from submission to finished item.
 If you want a FREE submission worksheet and information about this course please submit your info below.
 In the course I will share all of my secrets and tips that have brought me a few thousand dollars yearly in extra income.
-All this from doing something I love while working full-time and juggling three young kids!
+All this from doing something I love while working full-time and juggling four young kids!